Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S6.png)

-Mount the first Motor Controller and the orange motor controller holder using the screws provided in the motor controller kit.
+Mount the first Motor Controller and the orange Motor Controller Holder using the screws provided in the Motor Controller Kit.
 Attach the second Motor Controller on the Motor Controller Holder.

 ### Step 7: Connect Cables